o365soa/soa/README.md

    `Install-Module SOA`

-3. Run the following to install the prerequisites (important: see below for optional parameters that may be applicable):
+3. Run the following to install the prerequisites (**important**: see below for optional parameters that may be applicable):

    `Install-SOAPrerequisites`